 “Here is your country.
 Cherish these natural wonders, cherish the natural resources, cherish the history and romance as a sacred heritage, for your children and your children’s children.
 Do not let selfish men or greedy interests skin your country of its beauty, its riches or its romance.”

 - Theodore Roosevelt

-Our wildlife need the space to roam; without the vast open spaces found in our public lands, much of the wildlife we know and love would cease to exist.
+Our wildlife needs the space to roam; without the vast open spaces found in our public lands, much of the wildlife we know and love would cease to exist.
 This uniquely American concept of public lands has paid off in spades.
-Millions flock to national parks each year (NC’s Great Smoky Mountains National Park is the most visited in the entire country), businesses thrive near national monuments, we enjoy clean water from our national forests and our treasured wildlife find their homes in wildlife refuges.
+Millions flock to national parks each year (NC’s Great Smoky Mountains National Park is the most visited in the entire country), businesses thrive near national monuments, we enjoy clean water from our national forests and our treasured wildlife finds homes in wildlife refuges.

 Support the North Carolina Wildlife Federation

 Gather your family and friends and plan your next outdoor adventure for one of North Carolina’s many unforgettable natural destinations.
 Help NCWF preserve wildlife and wild places for our children and future generations to come.